Can Juvenile Records Be Expunged?

 How to Expunge Your Record

 When you ask to have your records expunged, there are certain things of which you need to be aware.
-In order to qualify for having your records expunged, you must first be eighteen.
+To qualify for having your records expunged, you must first be eighteen.
 Your records qualify for expungement if they:

 • Resulted in diversion